 - The offence involved the use of a prohibited firearm; and

-- You are not a resident of Canada.
+- The accused is not a resident of Canada.

-Rest assured, our lawyers will work hard to defend you so that you are not saddled with the consequences that stem from a criminal conviction for public mischief.
-In fact, we can canvass a range of sentencing options with the Prosecutors that will either leave you with no criminal record or impose minimal restrictions on your liberty after sentencing.
-To learn more about potential non-criminal resolutions, please visit our Resolutions page, or read our FAQ on resolutions and other sentencing options.
+Rest assured that our lawyers will work hard to defend you so that you are not saddled with the severe consequences that stem from a criminal conviction for public mischief.
+In fact, we can canvass a range of sentencing options with the prosecutors that will either leave you with no criminal record or impose minimal restrictions on your liberty after sentencing.
+To learn more about potential non-criminal resolutions, please visit our resolutions page, or read our FAQ on resolutions and other sentencing options.

-What are the best defences to public mischief charges in Kelowna?
+What are the best defences to public mischief charges in Saskatchewan?

 In public mischief cases, the defences that may be available to you depend on the facts of your case.

 - Factual Innocence: This is usually the strongest defence because the facts and the evidence do not support you misleading the peace officer or other basic elements of the offence.
 This could include:

 - No mental intent: A common defence available in public mischief cases is that you did not intend to mislead the peace officer.
 A basic example would be if you reported an offence that you mistakenly believed occurred, which did not.